Artist and Professor, Department of Imaging Arts and Sciences, Musashino Art University

 Born in the town of Ikeda in the district of Nakagawa in Hokkaido Prefecture, and lives in the city of Sapporo.
 His real name is TEZUKA Hidehiko.
 He debuted in 1982 with Hissatsu no tenkosei (Killer Transfer Student), and his most important works include Blazing Transfer Student, Gyakkyo Nine (Nine in Adversity), Moeyo pen (Burn, Pen), Hoero pen (Roar, Pen), Chokyuu!
 Kido buto den G gundam (Heavyweight Mechanical Militant Legend G Gundam), and Anime tencho (Animation Store Manager).
 His ongoing serial manga include Aoi Hono (Blue Blaze) and Hero Company.
 Aoi Hono won an Award in the General category at the 60th Shogakukan Manga Awards, and the Excellence Award in the Manga Division at the 18th Japan Media Arts Festival.
 He presently serves as the president and representative director of Aibic Co., Ltd.

 Manga Division Selection Members

 Associate Professor, Graduate School of Humanities and Social Sciences at Kumamoto University

 Manga Artist and Professor, Kobe Design University

-Assistant Professor, Department of Fine Arts Hijiyama University Junior College
+Lecturer, Department of Fine Arts, Hijiyama University Junior College

 Professor, Oita University Institute for Global Education and Advanced Research